tommy-chin/bikesharing/README.md

 ![Trips by Gender (Weekday per Hour).png](https://github.com/tommy-chin/bikesharing/blob/main/images/Trips%20by%20Gender%20(Weekday%20per%20Hour).png)
 The visualization above illustrates a heat map of the number of bikers that start biking at certain times of the day and the days of the week.
 A gender filter is applied to this heat map.
 Despite there being a lower amount of bikers for the female and unknown genders, the heat maps seem to follow the same trend as the male gender heat map.
 ![User Trips by Gender by Weekday.png](https://github.com/tommy-chin/bikesharing/blob/main/images/User%20Trips%20by%20Gender%20by%20Weekday.png)
 The visualization above illustrates a heat map of the number of bikers that decide to bike during different days of the week.
 A gender filter and a usertype filter is applied.
-The two possible usertypes are normal customers and subscribers to the bikesharing business.
-A majority of the bikers in this data set are subscribers to the bikesharing business.
+The two possible usertypes are normal customers and subscribers to CitiBike.
+A majority of the bikers in this data set are subscribers to CitiBike.

 ## Summary